tushar5526/Github-Jenkins-Docker/README.md

 # Future Scope :
-- Support for more files like node.js
+- Support for backends like node.js
 - Integration of Jenkins